shadow-2609/databaseUtils/README.md

 # Functions / Features to implement

 - added 08/12/2017
-    -check the type of each data
+    - check the type of each data

 Submit your code changes to improve this module!